-The UBS ESG consensus score is used to identify issuers/companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
-This UBS ESG consensus score is a normalized weighted average of ESG score data from internal and recognized external providers.
-Rather than relying on an ESG score from a single provider, the consensus score approach increases conviction in the validity of the sustainability profile.
+The UBS Blended ESG Score is used to identify issuers/companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
+This UBS Blended ESG Score is a normalized weighted average of ESG score data from internal and recognized external providers.
+Rather than relying on an ESG score from a single provider, the UBS Blended ESG Score approach increases conviction in the validity of the sustainability profile.

-The UBS ESG consensus score assesses sustainability factors, such as the performance of the relevant issuers/companies with reference to environmental, social and governance (ESG) aspects.
+The UBS Blended ESG Score assesses sustainability factors, such as the performance of the relevant issuers/companies with reference to environmental, social and governance (ESG) aspects.
 These ESG aspects relate to the main areas in which the issuers/companies operate and their effectiveness in managing ESG risks.
 Environmental and social factors can include (amongst others) the following: environmental footprint and operational efficiency, environmental risk management, climate change, natural resource usage, pollution and waste management, employment standards and supply chain monitoring, human capital, diversity within the board of directors, occupational health and safety, product safety, as well as anti-fraud and anti-corruption guidelines.

-The individual investments in the sub-fund have a UBS ESG consensus score (on a scale of 0-10, with 10 having the best sustainability profile).
-There is no minimum UBS ESG consensus score at individual investment level.
+The individual investments in the sub-fund have a UBS Blended ESG Score (on a scale of 0-10, with 10 having the best sustainability profile).
+There is no minimum UBS Blended ESG Score at individual investment level.